 Secondary Bonds in Solids

-- Weak or secondary bonds known as van der Waals forces can link molecules that posses a non-symmetric distribution of charge.
+- Weak or secondary bonds known as van der Waals forces can link molecules that possess a non-symmetric distribution of charge.

 - The negative part of one molecule tends to attract the positive part of another to form a weak bond.